babel-utils/babel-plugin-tester/README.md

 ###### `fixtureOutputExt`

 Use this to provide your own fixture output file extension.
+Do not include the leading period (e.g. if you want `output.jsx`, set `fixtureOutputExt` to `jsx`).
 This is particularly useful if you are testing TypeScript input.
 If omitted, the fixture's input file extension will be used instead.

 #### `tests`

-There are two ways to create tests: using the [`fixtures`][31] option that leverages the filesystem or using the `tests` option described here.
+There are two ways to create tests: using the [`fixtures`][32] option that leverages the filesystem or using the `tests` option described here.
 Both can be used simultaneously.

-Using the `tests` option, you can provide [test objects][42] describing your expected transformations.
+Using the `tests` option, you can provide [test objects][44] describing your expected transformations.
 You can provide `tests` as an object of test objects or an array of test objects.
 If you provide an object, the object's keys will be used as the default title of each test.
 If you provide an array, each test's